Enhancing Student Wellbeing and Learning Through Personal Tutoring

 Session Outline

 Personal tutoring plays a central role in supporting student wellbeing, belonging, and academic development in UK higher education, yet practice often varies in purpose, structure, and evaluation.
-This presentation draws on a recently published book chapter on Enhancing Student Wellbeing and Learning in Personal Tutoring to present a structured, curriculum-informed approach to personal tutoring that foregrounds wellbeing, learning, and student engagement.
+This presentation draws on a recently published book chapter on Enhancing Student Wellbeing and Learning in Personal Tutoring (Upsher & Zavos, 2025) to present a structured, curriculum-informed approach to personal tutoring, alongside an explanation of how this approach is being evaluated in practice.

-A co-presenting undergraduate project student will then introduce an ongoing evaluative study of the programme’s personal tutoring system, using Self-Determination Theory as an analytic framework to explore students’ experiences of autonomy, competence, and relatedness within tutoring contexts.
-The study adopts a qualitative approach to examine how students perceive and engage with personal tutoring, and how well current provision aligns with its intended aims.
-While final results will be available at the time of the conference, the focus of this session is on the evaluation design and student–staff partnership approach.
+A co-presenting undergraduate project student will then introduce an ongoing evaluative study of the programme’s personal tutoring system, using Self-Determination Theory (Deci & Ryan, 1985) as an analytic framework to explore students’ experiences of autonomy, competence, and relatedness within tutoring contexts.
+While full findings will be available at the time of the conference, preliminary patterns indicate that curriculum-aligned tutoring can support students’ sense of clarity, connection, and engagement, while also identifying areas for further development.
+The study adopts a qualitative approach, with a particular focus on evaluation design and student–staff partnership.

-This presentation will be of relevance to personal tutors, advising and tutoring leads, and programme teams seeking practical, theory-informed ways to design, implement, and evaluate personal tutoring.
-Attendees will gain insights into curriculum-aligned tutoring design and examples of involving students as partners in evaluating and enhancing personal tutoring provision.
+Aligned with the conference themes of Mental Health and Well-being, Student Voices, and Belonging and Mattering, this presentation will be of relevance to personal tutors, advising and tutoring leads, and programme teams seeking practical, theory-informed ways to design and evaluate personal tutoring.
+Attendees will leave with a clearer model for curriculum-aligned tutoring and a transferable, theory-based framework for evaluating tutoring provision within their own institutional contexts.

 Learning Outcomes